 Subsequently, over 20 million veterans were exposed to asbestos during their time in the military.
 Many of these veterans, including personnel who served recently in the Middle East, have either developed mesothelioma or are at risk of developing this rare and deadly form of cancer.

 If you or a loved one have been diagnosed with mesothelioma, asbestos-related lung cancer, or asbestosis, you may be eligible for substantial compensation.
 There is currently over $30 billion in asbestos trust funds, set up for those who are victims to asbestos-related diseases.
 We invite you to fill out our form today for a free Financial Compensation Packet, filled with information about top mesothelioma lawyers in your area, how to get paid in 90 days, how to file an asbestos trust fund claim, and much more.

 Major Military Occupations Associated with Asbestos

-Because mesothelioma is caused almost exclusively by exposure to asbestos, the U.S. military and the Department of Veterans Affairs (VA) recognize this disease as a service-related disability.
-Per the VA, personnel who worked in any of the following occupations may have been exposed to asbestos when they were on active duty:
+Since mesothelioma is caused almost exclusively by exposure to asbestos, the U.S. military and the Department of Veterans Affairs (VA) recognize this disease as a service-related disability.
+According to the VA, personnel who worked in any of the following occupations may have been exposed to asbestos when they were on active duty: